sayak395/sayak395.github.io/index.md

 ---
 layout: default
-title: Home
+title: Projects
 ---

 ![Your Image](/assets/images/your-image.jpg) <!-- Place your image in assets/images -->

-# Welcome to My Portfolio
+# Welcome to My Github Pages

-Here you can find some of the projects I've worked on and more about my professional background.
+Here you can find some of the projects I've worked on and more about my professional background in the 'about me tab'.

 ## Projects